 Lemoine Crêperie, a beloved foodie fixture at the festival, prepares crêpes à la française, made to order with classic combos like butter sprinkled with sugar and hazelnut-y Nutella, or savory options like Swiss cheese with a grind of black pepper or a handful of fresh spinach.

-Ear-Good Corn Roast offers sweet corn-on-the-cob hot off the grill, as well as super-sized baked potatoes with “the works.”
 The kettle pops nonstop at Sandy’s Pop Shop with everyone’s favorite sweet-salty popcorn treat.
 Olde Tyme Kettle Korn is another option for the caramel-y corn, as well as peanuts roasted in the shell.

 Barrett’s Lemonade is always a popular thirst-quenching stop with its fresh-squeezed lemonade, plus blueberry lemonade and blended strawberry lemonade.
+Or hit up Try My T for their amazing variety of refreshing teas.

 Trivia fans love discovering that former Mayor John McAlister is the owner of the local Baskin Robbins and is always on hand scooping vanilla, chocolate, jamoca almond fudge, mint chocolate chip and rainbow sherbet, as well as crafting their delectable root beer floats.